 We have 2 bathrooms in our house, one downstairs and one in the master bedroom upstairs.
-The downstairs bathroom is actually a good size, but currently we don't feel like it's living up to it's potential.
-The drop ceiling above the shower will be moved up to make that area taller, the tub will most likely extend from wall to wall without a weird alcove, we will be doing a 1/2 glass shower wall (because I hate shower curtains and shower doors), and overall getting a big facelift.
+The downstairs bathroom is actually a good size, but we didn’t feel like it's living up to it's potential.
 Here are the before photos of what we are working with:

 Here's our inspiration board.
 I really wanted the downstairs bathroom to be bright, airy and inviting.